 Seewaldt advises women to keep the past in the past and the future in the future and deal with what is happening now as a way to make it more manageable.

 Keeping the past in the past may be difficult for women such as Christina Zogg, who was 16 when her mother died in 1997 of breast cancer at age 38.
 Aware of no other family history in her Puerto Rican family, there wasn’t any reason to think a genetic mutation was involved.
 Her husband, Matt Zogg, thought she should be tested.
 He can’t explain why except to say he was taught to be proactive about his health.

 Matt Zogg says his wife was still struggling with her mother’s death when they met at age 22.
 When he learned that her mother also had uterine cancer at age 28 and that a simple blood test would remove any doubt, he asked her to consider testing.

 She told him no. “She didn’t know anything about it and just thought if you had the mutation you got cancer,” he says.
 “After our second child was born, I told her we need to take care of ourselves to be sure we are here to take care of them.”

 She agreed, he says, recognizing one legacy she wanted to avoid.
-In December 2011, they visited a genetic counselor at Dana-Farber Cancer Institute in Boston who agreed to testing.
-She tested positive for the BRCA2 mutation and chose aggressive screening that included MRI, mammogram, Pap smear and transvaginal sonogram.
+In December 2011, they visited a genetic counselor at Dana-Farber Cancer Institute in Boston who agreed to test.
+She tested positive for the BRCA2 mutation and chose aggressive screening that included MRI, mammogram, Pap smear, and transvaginal sonogram.

 “Every time she was supposed to go in for a test, her stress levels were so high she wasn’t herself,” Matt Zogg says.
 “She finally said, ‘I can’t go on like this.
 I am waiting to get [cancer], and then I’ll have to go through it.’”